benwalks/Lets-Build-Instagram-Free-Book/Chapter Five/Chapter 5 - Liking Larry's Legs.md

  ![Larrys Legs](/Users/ben/Desktop/Lets Build Instagram Free Book/Chapter Five/Larrys Legs.png)

-Larry needs a feature on his favourite social network (Photogram) where he can accumulate likes for his posts, so he can bask in the glory of sharing his lovely legs with the world.
+Larry needs a feature on his favorite social network (Photogram) where he can accumulate likes for his posts, so he can bask in the glory of sharing his lovely legs with the world.
 And in this Rails tutorial, we’re going to give it to him.